 If you need to talk to a grief coach, please consider giving me a call.
 You can find my information at this

 The Heartmath process is an excellent way to learn a heart based approach to grief management.
+Please see the link in the right column.

 When I was beginning my personal growth journey, a wise person told me that when I was feeling resentful or afraid or sad, that I should remember the phrase "gratitude is the attitude" when I was ready to feel better.
 That phrase has helped me feel better tens of thousands of times.